jacknayem/MachineLearning/README.md

-logistic regression

-Imagine, you are a data analyst and you would try to classofy an email, which is spam or not spam. what you have to do?
-I think, already you know you have to move on classification models.
-The ligistic Regression is a calssification model. it has specific labels.
-There are two type of data(1,2) for binary classification.
-In multi-class case has lots of label.The logictic regression was develop for population grouth and name logistic by Verhulst in 1830 and 1840.
-Let extend how it is work step by step.
+Imagine, you are a data analyst and you would try to classify an email, which is spam or not spam.
+Then what you have to do?
+Maybe already you are thinking about classification models.
+Yes, the Logistic Regression is a classification model, which helps you to classify our mention problem.
+There are two types of outcome for binary classification, one is negative(0) and the other one is positive(1).
+In multi-class case has lots of labels.
+The logistic regression was developed for population growth and name logistic by Verhulst in 1830 and 1840.
+Let's extend how it is work step by step through a little project.

 First, introduce with logistic regression,
 ![Logistic Equation](https://github.com/jacknayem/MachineLearning/blob/Logistic-Regression/images/LogisticRegression.PNG)